t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

     Also, make sure that your provider is not blocking certain IP ranges.

-11. Start `pkserver` with the `+interface` parameter.
+11. Start `pkserver` with the `+interface` parameter (the corresponding parameter in the `config.ini` file is `Cfg.NetworkInterface`).
 Enter the IP address of the network interface that has access to the Internet:

     ```
     [login@shell Bin]$ ./pkserver +interface 192.168.0.106